larntz/lemmy-directory/content/community/lemmy.world/thunder_app.md

 ---
 title: "Thunder - A Cross Platform Lemmy App"
 name: "thunder_app"
 description: "An open-source cross-platform Lemmy client for iOS and Android built with FlutterThis app is currently a very very WIP.
-For more information, see the links below._If there are any developers who would like to contribute, feel free to reach out_**Links**  GitHub:  [Thunder Repository](https://github.com/hjiangsu/thunder)---"
+For more information, see the links below.*Just a friendly heads up: this app is my side project, which means progress might be a bit slow since I can only work on it in my spare time, so please bear with me!*_If there are any developers who would like to contribute, feel free to reach out on GitHub!_**Relevant Links**  GitHub Repository:  [Link](https://github.com/hjiangsu/thunder)  Official Releases: [Link](https://github.com/hjiangsu/thunder/releases)  Discussions: [Link](https://github.com/hjiangsu/thunder/discussions)---"
 type: community
-date: "2023-06-16 22:57:14"
+date: "2023-06-19 11:36:37"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/thunder_app"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 9
+subscribers: 83
-posts: 2
+posts: 6
-comments: 5
+comments: 19
-weight: 2
+weight: 6
 dau: 2
-wau: 5
+wau: 8
-mau: 5
+mau: 8
 instances:
 - "lemmy_world"
 tags: